-During 2013, the Company issued notes in principal amounts totaling \$820,000, less a discount of \$205,000, for proceeds of \$615,000.
-Under the terms of the notes, the Company agreed to deliver gold to the holders at the lesser of \$1,350 per ounce of fine gold or a 25% discount to market price as calculated on the contract date and specify delivery of gold in November 2014.
+During 2013, we issued notes in principal amounts totaling \$820,000, less a discount of \$205,000, for proceeds of \$615,000.
+Under the terms of the notes, we agreed to deliver gold to the holders at the lesser of \$1,350 per ounce of fine gold or a 25% discount to market price as calculated on the contract date and specify delivery of gold in November 2014.
 The notes payable in gold contracts contain standard terms regarding delivery and receipt of gold and payment of delivery costs.
-The Company paid a finder's fee of \$42,000, and incurred other placement costs of \$2,143, for a total of \$44,143 of deferred finance costs, which was fully amortized at the original maturity date in November 2014.
+We paid a finder's fee of \$42,000, and incurred other placement costs of \$2,143, for a total of \$44,143 of deferred finance costs, which was fully amortized at the original maturity date in November 2014.

-On October 22, 2014, the Company delivered 12.405 ounces of fine gold to one note holder and renegotiated terms with the other holders.
+On October 22, 2014, we delivered 12.405 ounces of fine gold to one note holder and renegotiated terms with the other holders.
 This gold was purchased and delivered outside the original contract, which required delivery of produced gold, to settle the default condition with this note holder.
-The Company paid \$1,245 per ounce on the date of delivery.
-A default condition arising from the non-delivery of the gold in 2014 was alleviated by agreements with the other three note holders to extend the delivery date of gold to November 30, 2015.
+We paid \$1,245 per ounce on the date of delivery.
+A default condition arising from the non-delivery of the gold in 2014 was alleviated by agreements with the other three note holders to extend the delivery date of gold to November 30, 2015 which was subsequently renegotiated again to extend the delivery date of gold to November 30, 2016, with the following significant terms: